LivePersonInc/chronosjs/README/Events.md

 Events is an event bus for your client application.
 It supports triggering and listening to events.

+It has some neat features including:
+1. Async triggering / binding
+2. Cloned event data
+3. Getting triggered events after they have already triggered

 ##Creation
-Events recieves a few parameters for it's constructor.
+Events receives a few parameters for it's constructor.

 | Parameter | Type | Description |  Defaults |
 | ---       | ---  | ---         | ---       |